Skip to main content

 Learn best practices for minting subnames on L1 and L2.

-For advanced automation or custom flows, explore our Mint Manager SDK.
+For advanced automation or custom flows, explore the Mint Manager SDK.